RasmusRynell/Product-Review-Sentiment-Analysis-with-GPT3.5-Turbo-and-Other-Large-Language-Models/README.md

-# LLM-classification-comparison
+# LLM-sentiment-comparison
-This repository contains test for how good different LLM are at different classification problems.
+This repository contains test for how good different LLM are at different sentiment analysis problems.

 ## Results